 Here comes Valentine’s Day!
 Are you ready?
 I admit I only (finally) put my Christmas tree and decorations away a few short weeks ago.
 By February first, I am usually ready for a tropical vacation sans children and maybe even husband.
 (I would settle for a bubble bath, a package of Girl Scout cookies, and a large bottle of wine.)

 We don’t really make a huge deal about Valentine’s Day in our house.
 We usually try to have something special for breakfast (donuts or pink pancakes) and exchange small gifts (candy or fun jewelry and maybe a new stuffed animal for the girls) — but we try to keep things relatively simple.
 Because with so many gift-giving “holidays” so close in proximity, how much stuff do we really need anyway?
 But as my girls have gotten a little older, and have started attending school, MDO, and extracurricular activities like dance, I have come to realize that every event and occasion is a cause worth celebrating.
 And I would never want my kiddos to only be on the receiving end.
 What does that teach them?
 But I’m NOT one of those moms who believes in diving headfirst into the deep end.
 Mostly because I am not particularly creative, and also because my time is limited.
-This is the perfect Valentines “craft” for moms like me.
+These DIY Valentine’s Day Cards are the perfect “craft” for moms like me.
 Simple, fun, and it doesn’t include candy.
 Which is ideal because how much candy do they really need anyway?

 Here’s what you’ll need: